digitoimistodude/dudestack/README.md

 # Installation

 1. Clone this repo to your ~/Projects directory
-2. Go to dudestack directory and run setup script (`cd ~/Projects/dudestack && sh setup.sh`).
+2. Go to dudestack directory and run setup script (`cd ~/Projects/dudestack && sh bin/setup.sh`).
 3. Edit `/usr/bin/createproject` to your needs.
 See [documentation](#documentation) and **[Getting started](#getting-started)**.

 If you are using vagrant, you need to "pair" your machine with the VM (I presume you are already set up keypairs, if not, run without password: `ssh-keygen -t rsa`), marlin-vagrant example: